 I used a Minwax wood filler product to fill the holes.
 I highly suggest using a wood filler product and not wood putty when refinishing furniture.
 You can see more about wood putty vs. wood filler here.
 I also did a post about one of my favorite furniture refinishing products; Bondo.

-Once the wood filler was dry, I sanded it smooth and then cleaned the surface once again.
+Once the wood filler was dry, I sanded it smooth and then cleaned the wood surface once again.

 Apply paintable caulk around the base of the medicine cabinet and wood desk